Team of Experts

 28. Implementation Expert: Laurie Adams is founder and Executive Director for the Baby & Me—Tobacco Free Program and a certified cessation specialist.
 She was a project director in tobacco control programs for 15 years in New York State and helped implement policy and system change through Clean Indoor Air laws and Tobacco Free Outdoor policies.

-NPM 15: ADEQUATE INSURANCE COVERAGE
+NPM 15: CONTINUOUS AND ADEQUATE INSURANCE

 1 Wolff, T. 2001.
 A Practitioner’s guide to successful coalitions.
 American Journal of Community Psychology 29(2):173–191.